digital-asset/daml-helm-charts/docs/k8s/k8s.md

 * Create your own backend configuration
 * Copy and customize the variables file [sample.tfvars](https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/blob/main/azure/terraform/sample.tfvars).
 Use the resource group you just created.
 You can use the file name `terraform.tfvars` to avoid passing the argument `--var-file=/path/to/file.tfvars` on each run.

+**AWS**

+To configure Terraform for your AWS account, follow these steps:

+* Create your own backend configuration
+* Copy and customize the variables file sample.tfvars.
+You can use the file name terraform.tfvars to avoid passing the argument --var-file=/path/to/file.tfvars on each run.

-> **Note:** There are multiple ways to [configure the backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) and manage different environments (development, staging, production, and so on) within the same repository.
+**Note:** There are multiple ways to [configure the backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) and manage different environments (development, staging, production, and so on) within the same repository.
 Select the appropriate solution for your needs.
 For local testing, use the [Terraform default backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration#default-backend).

 To learn more about Terraform, consult the [Terraform documentation](https://developer.hashicorp.com/terraform/tutorials).